 Have you ever watched a billiard ball slam into another, sending both off in different directions?
 Or maybe you've seen a rocket launch, where the expelled gas propels the vehicle forward?
-These scenarios might seem different, but they are governed by the same fundamental principle: the conservation of linear momentum.
+Day to day, these scenarios might seem different, but they are governed by the same fundamental principle: the conservation of linear momentum.
 This principle is a cornerstone of physics, describing how momentum, a measure of mass in motion, remains constant in a closed system, like a perfectly isolated billiard table or a rocket in the vacuum of space.

 Main Subheading